OBF/bosc_materials/BOSC_review_process.md

 ## BOSC 2025

-[BOSC 2025](https://www.open-bio.org/events/bosc/) will be a track (also called a Community of Special Interest, or COSI) of [ISMB/ECCB 2025](https://www.iscb.org/ismbeccb2025/), which will be held in person in Montréal, Canada, as well as virtually.
+[BOSC 2025](https://www.open-bio.org/events/bosc/) will be a track (also called a Community of Special Interest, or COSI) of [ISMB/ECCB 2025](https://www.iscb.org/ismbeccb2025/), which will be held in person in Liverpool, UK, as well as virtually.
 Each COSI has its own review committee and process.
 This document applies only to BOSC.

 ## Reviewer requirements